 He first saw her in Sunday school when he was six years old and she was just five.
 “She had golden curls and beautiful blue eyes,” he recalled.
-They graduated from high school together in 1901, but went their separate ways — he moved to Kansas City and she to Colorado for a year — until becoming reacquainted nine years later.
+They graduated from high school together in 1901, but went their separate ways.
+He moved to Kansas City and she to Colorado for a year — until becoming reacquainted nine years later.
 It was then that Truman, who once wrote of Bess, “I thought she was the most beautiful and the sweetest person on earth,” began his first and longest campaign—to win the heart of Bess Wallace.

 Sadly, most of her letters to him have been lost to history.
 After showering Bess with attention and letters for more than a year, Harry proposed to her in 1911, but she turned him down.
 He persisted, and eventually she fell in love with him.
-He had a standing invitation to dinner at the Wallace home on Sundays, often sleeping across the street, afterwards, on the floor of his cousins’ house because travel between Grandview and Independence was arduous.
+He had a standing invitation to dinner at the Wallace home on Sundays.
+He often slept across the street, afterwards, on the floor of his cousins’ house because travel between Grandview and Independence was arduous.

 When the United States entered World War I in April 1917, Harry Truman joined a Missouri National Guard field artillery regiment.
 Federalized as the 129th Field Artillery Regiment of the 35th Division, the unit trained for combat in Oklahoma.
 Arriving in France in April 1918, he had additional training before taking command of Battery D, a unit known for rowdiness and intransigence.

 Harry Truman jumped at the chance to run for the U.S. Senate when it was offered to him in 1934.
-Elected, he served for what he called “the happiest ten years of my life.”
+Elected, he served for what he called “the happiest 10 years of my life.”

 He soon built a reputation for hard work and dedication, concentrating on transportation and interstate commerce during his first term and investigating the national defense program in his second term.
 Loyal to the New Deal, but also accepted by more conservative party members, Truman became Franklin Roosevelt’s vice-presidential running mate in 1944.
-During these years, Bess Truman often returned to Independence for extended periods, leaving the Senator lonely in Washington, but giving them both an incentive to correspond in lengthy and endearing letters.
+During these years, Bess Truman often returned to Independence for extended periods, leaving the Senator lonely in Washington, but giving them both an incentive to correspond in lengthy letters.

 Living in the White House, and in the Blair House during the White House renovation from 1948 to 1952, the Trumans were a close-knit family that preferred not to entertain extensively or to hold grand state dinners.
-When he traveled or when she was away in Independence, Harry and Bess Truman continued to correspond on an almost daily basis in letters containing warmth, gossip, humor, and insight on world events.
+When he traveled or when she was away in Independence, Harry and Bess Truman continued to correspond on an almost daily basis in letters containing warmth, gossip, humor and insight on world events.
 As they had both grown up around the turn of the century, they preferred writing letters to making phone calls, and used notes to keep abreast of each other’s lives as well as to remind each other of their affection.

 Typical of their relationship, they wrote to each other whenever circumstances kept them apart on June 28th, the anniversary of their marriage.
 Often they even wrote these anniversary notes when they were together, hand-delivering the letters to each other.
 These anniversary letters changed little over time, showing the same devotion after decades of marriage that they had shown from the beginning of their union.